Construction of new sludge cake transfer facility in Garmerwolde gets off to a festive start

 A northern collaboration

-In recent years, the Hunze en Aa’s Water Authority, the Drentse en Overijsselse Delta Water Authority, and the Noorderzijlvest Water Authority have sought to collaborate on the processing capacity of sewage sludge.
+In recent years, the Hunze en Aa’s Water Authority, water authority en Overijsselse Delta water authority , and water authority have sought to collaborate on the processing capacity of sewage sludge.
 In 2019, a decision was made to find the most sustainable solution possible for final sludge processing.
 This led to a contract with SNON (Slibverwerking Noord Oost Nederland), a partnership between GMB BioEnergie Zutphen and Energy from Waste Delfzijl (EEW).
 EEW processes the sludge from the water authorities in a mono-incineration plant.
 The heat released in this process is used to produce steam for supply to companies in and around Delfzijl.
 In short, energy recovery from sewage sludge.
-In time, the raw material phosphate will also be recovered from the ash residues of the incineration.
+In time, the raw material phosphate will also be recovered from the ash residues of the incineration process.

 How do we clean used water?

-The Noorderzijlvest Water Authority has thirteen treatment plants.
+Noorderzijlvest Water Authority thirteen wastewater treatment plants.
 We have 401 kilometers of pipes and 110 pumps to transport water from homes and businesses to the treatment plants.
-We purify that water in a natural way at the treatment plants.
-Once the water is clean, we discharge it back into surface water, for example into the Eemskanaal or the Van Starkenborghkanaal.
+At the treatment plants, treat that water using natural methods.
+Once the water is clean, we discharge it back into surface water bodies, such as the Eemskanaal or the Van Starkenborghkanaal.

 Garmerwolde wastewater treatment plant

 Garmerwolde is home to the largest wastewater treatment plant in the northern Netherlands.
-Here, the sewage sludge from the Noorderzijlvest and Hunze&Aa’s water boards is removed from the water in a central installation.
+Here, the sewage sludge from the water authority and water authority is removed from the water in a central installation.
 The product that this creates is called sludge cake.
-Sewage sludge is a residual product of wastewater treatment.
-In Garmerwolde, it is converted into biogas in a fermentation plant for energy generation with engines.
-This provides for the Garmerwolde wastewater treatment plant's own energy needs.
+Sewage sludge is a residual product of wastewater treat In Garmerwolde, it is converted into biogas in a fermentation plant for energy generation using engines.
+This provides for the energy needs of the Garmerwolde wastewater treatment plant.